 - 1. Think about some of your friends and what you have discovered by visiting their homes.
 Do they buy different things than you do?
 If so, why?
 How might a company distinguish you from them in terms of its targeting? - 2.
 Staples and The Limited have attempted to thwart shoppers who abuse store return policies.
-When a customer returns items, store clerks swipe the customer's driver's license through electronic card readers that track buying and return patterns for any suspicious activity.
-Liz Pulliam Weston, "The Basics: Are You a Bad Customer?"
-MSN Money, http://moneycentral.msn.com/content/Savinganddebt/ consumeractionguide/P103694.asp (accessed December 2, 2009).
+When a customer returns items, store clerks swipe the customer's driver's license through electronic card readers that track buying and return patterns for any suspicious activity.Liz Pulliam Weston, "The Basics: Are You a Bad Customer?"
+MSN Money.
 What drawbacks do you think such a strategy could have? - 3.
-Is it always harder to find new customers than it is to retain old ones?
-Or does it depend on the business you're in? - 4.
+Is it always harder to find new customers than it is to retain old ones or does it depend on the business you're in? - 4.
 Does one-to-one marketing have to be expensive?
 How can small organizations interact with their customers in a cost-effective way? - 5.
 Are large companies better off using multisegment strategies and small companies better off using niche strategies?
-Why or why not?
+Why or why not? - 6.
+How have companies such as JCPenney and Sears tried to change their position (reposition their stores)? - 7.
+Do you think hotel companies have segmented the market too much and confused customers?